P. L. Light Systems Expert Articles: How to Optimize your Lighting System for Increased Efficiency and Yields

 INSTALLING YOUR LAMPS

-You also want to make sure you don’t have more than 2 on/off cycles for your HID lights within a 24hr period since this will shorten the life of both the driver and the lamp.
+You also want to make sure you don’t have more than 2 on/off cycles for your HID lights within a 24-hour period since this will shorten the life of both the driver and the lamp.
 This is especially true for the electronic ballasts since repeated re-strikes increase the stress on the high-powered electronic components

 CLEANING YOUR REFLECTORS

 Another simple way you can make sure you’re getting the most out of your lighting system is by regularly cleaning your reflectors.
-You may not realize it, but it’s estimated that light output can be reduced up to 10% due to dirt, dust and buildup on a reflector.
-If not properly cleaned and maintained, this can mean a loss of quality in your crop, longer crop cycles and reduced yield.
+You may not realize it, but it’s estimated that light output can be reduced by up to 10% due to dirt, dust, and buildup on a reflector.
+If not properly cleaned and maintained, this can mean a loss of quality in your crop, longer crop cycles, and reduced yield.
 Some lighting manufacturers will tell you that you need to replace your reflectors every year or two.
 If they’re good quality reflectors, however, made from quality materials, this is not true.
 You can clean them.
-PL’s NXT family of HID luminaires are designed so that the reflectors can easily be removed for cleaning (even when the lamp is installed).
+PL’s NXT family of HID luminaires is designed so that the reflectors can easily be removed for cleaning (even when the lamp is installed).

 To maintain the highest level of performance for your luminaires, we recommend that you check and clean your reflectors every year if possible.
 Ideally, this should be part of your cyclical maintenance routine and is as easy as removing the reflectors and washing them in a simple vinegar and water solution.
 You can check out the resources section of our website pllight.com to watch a short video on how to do this.